 You will need to buy about 12 pairs of reusable pads to ensure you have a few at hand, at all times, while the rest are being washed.

-Disposable nursing pads may suit you if you do not plan on long-term breastfeeding – however, these do become costly as their count piles up over long-term use.
+Disposable nursing pads may suit you if you do not plan on long-term breastfeeding.
+However, these do become expensive as their count piles up over long-term use.

 4. Making Your Own

 If you are on a budget as you have used readymade pads after the initial stages of high leakage, you can opt to make your own ones.

 - A simple folded handkerchief or piece of cloth placed inside your bra can serve as a rudimentary nursing pad.

 - You can cut out absorbent, skin-friendly material, such as sanitary pads or diapers and use them as nursing pads.
 Do not use the gel kind, as the gel will leak.